 It wasn't so bad for the price we paid.
 We were backpacking after all and wanted to spend our hard-earned money on cultural experiences rather than extravagant hotels.

 As we walked down the road to the city center, we came across a man and a huge dog walking towards us.
 I kept my eyes on the dog but remembered I wasn't supposed to, to avoid provoking it.
 They got closer and the dog leaped towards me and I instinctively shut my eyes tight fearing the worst.
 Nothing happened.
-I opened my eyes and realized, there was a knee-high, stone wall beside me and the dog just wanted his human to pet his back.
+I opened my eyes and realized, there was a knee-high stone wall beside me and the dog just wanted his human to pet his back.
 I looked at the man and saw him laugh and then wink at me as if saying 'Don't worry, he's harmless'.

-The only thing we planned for that night was the Anne Frank Museum.
+The only thing we planned for that night was to see the Anne Frank Museum.
 Because it's an important part of history that attracts plenty of visitors, security was very strict about reservations.
 People who had no reservations lined up around the block in cold, torrential weather.
 Our schedule wasn't until 6:45 PM so we had plenty of spare time.

 We found a small, concealed corner to hide from the rain.
 Jeremie and I passed time by telling jokes and sharing our observations.
 We talked about how it had been gloomy the whole time since we started our trip in Iceland.
 My down jacket kept me warm and dry but I wasn't sure how long it would last.

 One of the rooms had windows that were completely blacked out.
 Anne's room had magazine cut-outs pasted on her wall like any normal teenager.
 I got teary-eyed when we reached the last room of the building.
-It gave me so much to think about.